knuckledragger314/trivia/claude/feat/implementation-plan.md

 - Simple placeholder content to verify navigation works
 - Route properly connected from "Easy AWS" category selection

-## Milestone 5: UI Design and Content Integration
+## Milestone 5: UI Design and Content Integration ✅ COMPLETED
 Once basic navigation is working, figure out how to properly display the longer question content in the UI.

 **Expected Outcome:**